lolaedun/meditation/README.md

 * As a user, I would like to choose timing of meditation/affirmation.
 * As a user, I would like to set my meditation/affirmation environment to suit my needs.
-* As a user, I would like to be able to switch off sound but keep timer going.
+* As a user, I would like to be able to switch off sound but keep timer and video going.
 * As a user, I would like to be able to have access to meditation regardless of the device i'm using.
 * As a user, I would like to be share my meditation or affirmation with a friend.

 ### **Site owners Goals**
-* To build a simple API for child affirmations.
+* To build a simple API with family friendly affirmations.
-* To call in API for adult affirmations.
 * To create different user modes.
 * To collate different background sounds for meditation.
-* To collate different background images to sync with meditations.
+* To collate different background images/videos to sync with meditations.
-* To Animate breathing object during meditation.

 ## Wireframes